-Hurley KF, Sykes ES (2003): Update on feline calicivirus: new trends.
-Vet Clin North Am Small Anim Prac 33(4), 759-772.
+Hurley KF, Sykes JE (2003): Update on feline calicivirus: new trends.
+Vet Clin North Am Small Anim Pract 33(4), 759-772.

-Jas D, Aeberlé C, Lacombe V, Guiot AL, Poulet H (2009): Onset of immunity in kittens after vaccination with a non-adjuvanted vaccine against feline panleucopenia, feline calicivirus and feline herpesvirus.
+Jas D, Aeberle C, Lacombe V, Guiot AL, Poulet H (2009): Onset of immunity in kittens after vaccination with a non-adjuvanted vaccine against feline panleucopenia, feline calicivirus and feline herpesvirus.
 Vet J 182(1), 86-93.

 Johnson RP (1992): Antigenic change in feline calicivirus during persistent infection.
-Can J Vet Res 56, 326-330.
+Can J Vet Res 56(4), 326-330.

 Kahn DE, Hoover EA, Bittle JL (1975): Induction of immunity to feline caliciviral disease.
-Infect Immunol 11, 1003.
+Infect Immun 11(5), 1003-1009.

 Klose TC, MacPhail CM, Schultheiss PC, Rosychuk RA, Hawley JR, Lappin MR (2010): Prevalence of select infectious agents in inflammatory aural and nasopharyngeal polyps from client-owned cats.
 J Feline Med Surg 12(10), 769-774.

 Knowles JO, McArdle F, Dawson S, Carter SD, Gaskell CJ, Gaskell RM (1991): Studies on the role of feline calicivirus in chronic stomatitis in cats.
-Vet Microbiol 27, 205-219.
+Vet Microbiol 27(3-4), 205-219.

 Kreutz LC, Johnson RP, Seal BS (1998): Phenotypic and genotypic variation of feline calicivirus during persistent infection of cats.
-Vet Microbiol 59, 229-236.
+Vet Microbiol 59(2-3), 229-236.

 Lappin MR, Andrews J, Simpson D, Jensen WA (2002): Use of serologic tests to predict resistance to feline herpesvirus 1, feline calicivirus, and feline parvovirus infection in cats.
 J Am Vet Med Assoc 220(1), 38-42.

 Larson J, Kruger JM, Wise AG, Kaneene JB, Miller R, Fitzgerald SD, Kiupel M, Maes RK (2011): Nested case-control study of feline calicivirus viruria, oral carriage, and serum neutralizing antibodies in cats with idiopathic cystitis.
 J Vet Intern Med 25(2), 199-205.

 Lauritzen A, Jarrett O, Sabara M (1997): Serological analysis of feline calicivirus isolates from the United States and United Kingdom.
-Vet Microbiol 56, 55-63.
+Vet Microbiol 56(1-2), 55-63.

 Martella V, Pratelli A, Gentile M, Buonavoglia D, Decaro N, Fiorente P, Buonavoglia C (2002): Analysis of the capsid protein gene of a feline-like calicivirus isolated from a dog.
-Vet Microbiol 85, 315-322.
+Vet Microbiol 85(4), 315-322.

 Masubuchi K, Wakatsuki A, Iwamoto K, Takahashi T, Kokubu T, Shimizu M (2010): Immunological and genetic characterization of feline caliciviruses used in the development of a new trivalent inactivated vaccine in Japan.
 J Vet Med Sci 72(9), 1189-1194.

-Mencke N, Vobis M, Mehlhorn H, D Haese J, Rehagen M, Mangold-Gehring S, Truyen U (2009): Transmission of feline calicivirus via the cat flea (Ctenocephalides felis).
+Mencke N, Vobis M, Mehlhorn H, J DH, Rehagen M, Mangold-Gehring S, Truyen U (2009): Transmission of feline calicivirus via the cat flea (Ctenocephalides felis).
 Parasitol Res 105(1), 185-189.

 Mochizuki M, Nakatani H, Yoshida M (1994): Inhibitory effects of recombinant feline interferon on the replication of feline enteropathogenic viruses in vitro.
 Vet Microbiol 39(1-2), 145-152.

-Ohe K, Sakai S, Sunaga F, Murakami M, Kiuchi A, Fukuyama M, Furuhata K, Hara M, Soma T, Ishikawa Y, Taneno A (2006): Detection of Feline calicivirus (FCV) from Vaccinated Cats and Phylogenetic Analysis of its Capsid Genes.
+Ohe K, Sakai S, Sunaga F, Murakami M, Kiuchi A, Fukuyama M, Furuhata K, Hara M, Soma T, Ishikawa Y, Taneno A (2006): Detection of feline calicivirus (FCV) from vaccinated cats and phylogenetic analysis of its capsid genes.
 Vet Res Commun 30(3), 293-305.

 Ohe K, Takahashi T, Hara D, Hara M (2008): Sensitivity of FCV to recombinant feline interferon (rFeIFN).
 Vet Res Commun 32(2), 167-174.

-Pedersen NC (1987): Feline calicivirus.
-In: Virus infections of carnivores.
-Appel MJ (Ed), Elsevier Science Publishers BV, New York, 339-346.
+Pedersen NC (1987): Feline calicivirus. in MJ Appel (ed.), Virus infections of carnivores (Elsevier Science Publishers BV: New York).